 - Flash 1120 Elemental Analyzer for carbon, nitrogen, and sulfur quantitative analysis

 - O I Analytical Aurora 1030 Wet Oxidation TOC Analyzer

 - SmartChem (Auto Analyzer) and AlpChem (Discrete Analyzer) for nutrients, with low detection limits.

 - ICS-300 Dionex ion chromatography set up for anion analysis

 - cold vapor Hg analyzer

-- GC-Electron Capture Detector
+- GC-Electron Capture Detector for chlorinated hydrocarbons

 - UV-Vis spectrophotometer

 - numerous in-situ water quality meters for pH, dissolved oxygen, salinity/conductivity, and turbidity